 As we left the black volcanic fields and were driven onto the grounds of the Ritz-Carlton Mauna Lani Resort the lushness of what can grow and flourish in Hawaii unfolded before our eyes.
 A luxuriant tropical paradise now surrounded us even if it was designed and implemented by human minds and hands.

 The hotel was opened in December of 1990 so it was only 2 1/2 years old when we arrived.
 Everything was elegant as one might expect from the reputation of a Ritz Hotel.

-We were directed to our room, one of 541 at this resort.
+We were directed to our room which was one of 541 at this resort.
 Each guest room has a private lanai with beautiful views of the Pacific Ocean and mountain views.
-Amenities included twice daily maid service, evening turn-down service, marble bathrooms, plush terry cloth bathrobes, a stocked and refrigerated bar that was on the honor system, radios and televisions and more.
+Amenities included twice daily maid service, evening turndown service, marble bathrooms, plush terry cloth bathrobes, a stocked and refrigerated bar that was on the honor system, radios, televisions and more.

-More pictures will follow in subsequent days of our stay here at the Ritz-Carlton with some interior camera shots, but this day prior to sunset, these photos shown here are simply some of what we were enjoying on our late afternoon stroll.
+More pictures will follow in subsequent days of our stay here at the Ritz-Carlton with some interior camera shots.
+This day prior to sunset these photos shown here are simply some of what we were enjoying on our late afternoon stroll.

 At 7:30 PM that first evening we were invited to begin our first evening on the Big Island with a traditional fresh flower lei greeting.
 This was presented poolside and we sipped on some refreshing drinks while visiting with friends and talking to new acquaintances.